tud-hri/joan/docs/joan-adding-modules.md

 (i.e. don't use a \_ or \-).
 Hence, we rename `template` to `joaniscool`
 - go into your folder, go to the `action` folder, and rename `templateaction.py` to `joaniscoolaction.py`
 - open `joaniscoolaction.py` and replace all 'Template' with 'JoanIsCool' (note, this is camelCase; words are capitalized in class names).
 You can use a replace function in PyCharm, but make sure to check that the case is matched.
-- do the same for 'TEMPLATE', replace it with your _capitalized_ module name.
+- do the same for 'TEMPLATE', replace it with your _capitalized_ module name (i.e. `JOANISCOOL`).
 - open the file `states.py` and perform the same two steps.
 - now, go into the `dialog` folder, and rename `templatedialog.py` to `joaniscooldialog.py` and `templatewidget.ui` to `joaniscoolwidget.ui`.
 - open `joaniscooldialog.py` and replace all 'Template' and 'TEMPLATE', as we did in its `action` partner.

 ### 2. Add the new module to JOANModules.py

 This one is a lot of work, but be precise!
 One little forgotten comma will render everything unfunctional.
 In the `modules` folder you can find a file named `joanmodules.py`.
 This contains an `Enum` class which holds all available modules.
 This class servers multiple purposes.
-It serves a a unique key to reference a certain module in `dict`s.
+It serves a a unique key to reference a certain module in `dicts`.
 And it provides access to a module's `dialog` and `action` classes.
 This `Enum` also allows for easy iteration over all available JOAN modules.
 Once you add your module here, it can be found by JOAN and it can be added to the main menu.

-Make sure to provide links to the modules action and widget classes in the Enums action and widget property functions.
+Make sure to provide links to the modules `action` and `dialog` classes in the `Enums` `action` and `dialog` property functions.
-Please also add your module to the \_\_\_str\_\_\_ function.
+Please also add your module to the `___str___` function.
 This will return the string representation of your module, i.e. the name of your module for titles and save files.

 - open the file `joanmodules.py` in the `modules` folder